 The Dyson Internal Transfer Supplement gathers information about your background and your interest in the AEM major in the Dyson School.
 You will be able to submit the supplement starting in January.

 The Internal Transfer Application for Dyson will be available by February.
 The application deadline is the last day of instruction in May.
 Late applications will not be reviewed and extensions are not granted.

 - Submit a Current Resume.

 You can upload your resume as a PDF via the Dyson Internal Transfer Supplement.

 Dyson makes its fall internal transfer admission decisions after final grades for the spring semester have been recorded.
 We will email your decision letter in June to the address noted on your application.

 Questions and Contacts

 If you have any questions on your eligibility, admissions requirements, or the application process, please email us at firstname.lastname@example.org.
-Spring office hours will be posted early 2019.
+Fall office hours will be posted at the start of the semester.

 The Admissions Office will also hold information sessions in-person and online.
-The next information session will be on March 19th at 4:30 p.m., location TBD.
+The next information on-campus session will be scheduled soon.
+Please visit this page again mid-fall for more details.